Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 When most people think of indica vs. sativa, they think indica plants equal couchlock and sativa means support.
-This isn’t always the case, especially as everyone’s body chemistry is different.
+This isn’t always the case, especially as everyone’s body chemistry is different and will respond differently to different product.
 Some indica plants may be uplifting for some while some sativa strains tend to cause stress.

 There’s no “right way” to consume the different stains.
 It’s all about understanding the differences between the indica vs. sativa leaf so your approach to the plant is more well-rounded.
 You may be surprised to know that those terms don’t actually determine the effects, and are rooted in botany — the cannabinoid makeup and terpenes are what determine the effects of the strain.

 While this is true, the stereotypes about these different strains exist for a reason.